iot-edge-foundation/iot-edge-serial/README.md

 - A &lt;named port&gt; is considered as being uni-directional.
 For bi-directional communication in Linux two &lt;named port&gt;s are offered for two serial connections to a single tty device.
 - Bluetooth devices with serial port support will work.
 But Bluetooth serial ports are not persisted so both reuse of the same portname and reuse of elevated rights not not garanteed.

+## Acknowledgement

+The serial reader/writer is based on the [Microsoft Modbus module](https://github.com/Azure/iot-edge-modbus).

+The routing images are produced with the [IoT Edge Module Flow generator](https://iotedgemoduleflow.azurewebsites.net/).

 ## Contribute

 The code of this module is open-sourced and licenced under the MIT license.